JuliaAI/MLJ.jl/doc/adding_new_models.md

 retrain a model (on the same training data) to avoid repeating computations unnecessarily.
 (A fallback just calls `fit`.)
-Composite models (subtypes of `Supervised{Node}`) constitute one use-case (component models are only retrained when new hyperparameter values make this necessary) and in this case MLJ provides a fallback.
-A second important use-case is iterative models, where calls to increase the number of iterations only restarts the iterative procedure if other hyperparameters have also changed.
+Composite models (subtypes of `Supervised{Node}`) constitute one use-case (component models are only retrained when new hyper-parameter values make this necessary) and in this case MLJ provides a fallback.
+A second important use-case is iterative models, where calls to increase the number of iterations only restarts the iterative procedure if other hyper-parameters have also changed.
 For an example see `builtins/Ensembles.jl`.

 In the event that the argument `fitresult` (returned by a preceding